elliotte/python_flask_containers/README.md

 This staging/production workflow allows us to make changes, show things to clients, experiment, etc. - all within a sandboxed server without causing any changes to the live production site that users are, well, using.

 ## Local settings

+Added a fix so once `cd` into directory loads local settings relevant automatically.

 Didn't work originally.
 So did the install per [repo page](https://github.com/kennethreitz/autoenv), updated `.bashrc` file and setup the `.env` file.